mrsingleton/jour71105/lessons/data/math/averages/readme.md

 |What number occurs most?|__Mode__|

-### Mode
-The mode is the value that occurs the most and it is reached by counting -- also a manual process without the help of a spreadsheet function.
-Unlike the other two types, there can be more than one mode, or sometimes no mode.
-__Spreadsheet function: `=MODE()`__

 ### Best Practice
 Calculate all three, then evaluate which result is most relevant to the story you're reporting.